 The country’s population of around five million people is made up of more than eighty nationalities with Georgians prevailing at nearly 70%.

-You can get to Georgia by road, rail, sea and air.
-From Europe, British Mediterranean Airways (flying under the flag of British Airways) will get you here, as will Swiss Air, Austrian Airways and a few more.
+You can visit Georgia by road, rail, sea, and air.
+From Europe, British Mediterranean Airways (flying under the flag of British Airways) will get you here, as will Swiss Air, Austrian Airways, and a few more.

-The weather in Georgia is generally Mediterranean, unless you're high in the Caucasus which are snow capped year round.
+The weather in Georgia is generally the Mediterranean, unless you’re high in the Caucasus which are snow-capped year-round.
 It’s hot in the summer and it’s cool in winter.
 Precipitation isn’t a problem: it doesn’t seem to rain or snow a lot for much of the year.
 This has been a problem in some parts of the country as there has been a drought in parts of Georgia over the last couple of years.
 The norm, then, is sunny weather with decent temperatures.

 Hotels, shops, and offices may have their own generators.

 If you’re coming to live in Georgia, insist that your landlord provide you with your own generator.
 It will sit on the balcony of your apartment and make a lot of noise when it’s switched on, so sleep well away from that balcony!